 You see this in the faces of tsunami and earthquake survivors on television.
 About one-in-three residents in the areas of Japan worst hit by the disaster are more than 65 years old, a significantly higher ratio than the national average of 22.7 percent.
 Some 22 percent of Japan's elderly are poor, according to the Organisation for Economic Co-operation and Development.
-Japan's Earthquake and the Hazards of an Aging Population - Alexandra Harney - International

-Japan Earthquake: Two Weeks Later - Alan Taylor - In Focus Two weeks after northeastern Japan was struck by a massive earthquake and tsunami, the cost of the disaster is becoming clearer.
+Worldnews: search results.
+Japan Earthquake: Two Weeks Later - Alan Taylor - In Focus.
+Two weeks after northeastern Japan was struck by a massive earthquake and tsunami, the cost of the disaster is becoming clearer.

 The Japanese government has estimated the direct damage at as much as $310 billion, making it the world's costliest-ever natural disaster.
 As of today, more than 10,000 deaths have been confirmed and another 17,000 people remain missing.
+Geography & Urban Development reddits.

 I'm trying to understand the geography of the tsunami.
 Did the Boso Peninsula(Chiba) shield Tokyo? : japan.
 Reddit.
 Openprinter_announce: search results.